Behavioral Finance and Behavioral Investing

-- Growth Investing: the truth is, 4% of stocks drive all of the return of the index (the other 96% return, on average, the same as the risk-free rate).
+- Growth Investing: the truth is, 4% of stocks drive all of the return of the index (the other 96% return, on average, is the same as the risk-free rate).
 Stock pickers think that they can outperform the index by finding these needles in the haystack.
-For those who understand the evidence-based idea that the market as a whole gets the median return, for most picking stocks is a fool’s errand.
+For those who understand the evidence-based idea that the market gets the median return, for most picking stocks is a fool’s errand.
 Not everyone is above average.

 - MPT Investing: buy-and-hold the efficient frontier.
-This can get you average returns, which is a great goal for DIY investors.
+This can get average returns, which is a great goal for DIY investors.
 If you can invest tax-efficiently and with low fees, your average returns will put you in the top quartile decade after decade.

 I predict that people will still have heuristics and biases 5 or 10 years from now.

 So now, how do I profit from that prediction?

 Behavioral Alpha—Investors (including you) will continue to have biases in the future

 So, I hope you understand the theory—the one thing that won’t change—that people are irrational.
 Therefore, markets are made of people and are also irrational.

 Behavioral investing attempts to identify measurable and persistent distortions in the prices.
 These data are derived empirically.
 From the data, what strategy can you use to take advantage of other people’s irrationality?

 Understand there is positive behavioral alpha to be found if you reject MPT and use behavioral finance as the underpinning of your long-term portfolio.
 Separate your long-term portfolio (via mental accounting) and ignore volatility!
 Risk is not volatility; it is not meeting your investment goals.